 Modeling & Simulation

-The emergence of resonant acoustic waves in large combustors stands as arguably the single most debilitating obstacles reported in the developmental stages of new propulsive systems.
+The emergence of resonant acoustic waves in large combustors stands as arguably the single most debilitating obstacle reported in the developmental stages of new propulsive systems.
 Their appearance signals the presence of combustion instabilities, which commonly manifest as high-amplitude pressure oscillations.
 In some cases, acoustic pressure amplitudes exceeding 100% of the mean chamber pressure are measured.
-These may lead to severe structural vibrations, increased heat transfer, or outright catastrophic failures.
+These may lead to severe structural vibrations, increased heat transfer, or outright catastrophic failure.